Day-Of Wedding Coordinator Duties List

 - Review the day of your wedding’s detailed timeline and identify any potential issues or missing elements in the event planning details.

-- Confirm details of the wedding with vendors before the wedding day.
+- Confirm details of the wedding vendors before the wedding day.
 Such as vendor arrival times and making sure there are no last-minute surprises.

 - Attend and potentially run the wedding rehearsal.